ezackr/BookBae/DeveloperGuidelines.md

   - security: This folder contains classes needed to implement security on the backend, like authentication tokens
   - service: This folder contains implementations of interfaces
   - Floating Files: The remaining floating files are our resource files, which contain the server functionality
+- src/test/java: This folder contains our JUnit tests and mock files

 ### Frontend: